 I followed the fancy man with a few guards behind me and we headed even further down under the arena.
 I was getting nervous.
 What was I supposed to do?
-I’m about to meet the most powerful man on the planet, actually, I’m supposed to help capture him and I just challenged his number one protector.
+I'm about to meet the most powerful man on the planet.
+Actually, I'm supposed to help capture him and I just challenged his number one bodyguard.

 The fancy man stopped in front of two very large marble doors and clarified to me, "you are not to engage in any manner with the Quwallie until the time given by Vaughan.
 If you do so you will be prohibited to fulfill the challenge and killed on the spot.
 Is that understood?"
 I nodded and he rolled his eyes.

-“Open the doors!” he shouted out.
-A guard came back and released me from my cuffs and I rubbed my wrists where they were chafing.
+"Open the doors!" he shouted out.
+A guard came back and released me from my cuffs.
+I rubbed my wrists where they were chafing.

 Slowly the heavy doors began to open revealing a large table filled entirely with an assortment of foods.
 Some of them I recognized but most of them were unknown to me.
 My eyes widened with hunger.
 I had never seen so much food in one place before and I stared at it with longing until my eyes caught movement in the background.